mackenziekbrooks/dci102-f18-humanities-data/Unit 1/unit1_methodology.md

 * Which Voyant feature is particularly intriguing?
 Which is hard to understand?
 * What benefits does Voyant have over Wordle?
+* Are the visualizations meaningful?
+Easy to decipher?
+Why or why not?

 ### AntConc